 What does it mean when you dream of sea turtles?

 Sea turtles are associated with the element of water so if you dream about them then it may be that your unconscious mind is trying to tell you something important about how you’re approaching the way in which you communicate or connect with others.
 Maybe there’s a situation where someone might feel misunderstood – do they need some time alone?
 Are their words being misconstrued by another person and causing unnecessary drama?
 Turtles are also messengers from ancestors, deities, or other spirits who have passed on; this could mean that sea turtle dreams indicate that there’s advice floating around for us but we aren’t quite picking up what our spirit helpers are putting down!
 Sea turtles can take many forms depending upon what message needs to come through- sometimes they will appear as humans, other times they will appear as another animal.
 It all depends upon the dreamer and what kind of message needs to resonate with them most strongly- what is it that you need to hear?

 Sea turtles in dreams can also indicate a time when we should be more receptive towards others’ opinions or advice; this might mean accepting other people’s help or allowing ourselves some extra support from those around us because we’re putting so much pressure on our own shoulders!
-Sea turtle symbolism is often about balancing out spiritual energies – maybe there’s something causing an imbalance in your life which sea turtles are trying to compensate for by sending helpful messages through the world of dreams.
+Sea turtle symbolism is often about balancing out spiritual energies – maybe there’s something causing an imbalance in your life (check also our post about symbols of balance) which sea turtles are trying to compensate for by sending helpful messages through the world of dreams.
 What do you think could be causing such imbalances?
 How can sea turtles guide you back into balance?

 What does a sea turtle tattoo mean?